voutilad/dumb-ws/README.md

 I also test on the following platforms:
 - OpenBSD-current
-- Ubuntu Linux 20.04
-- msys64 on Win10
+- Debian 12

 # never asked questions (naq)
 These are mostly here to remind myself why I'm bothering.

 ## uhhhh, TLS?
 I'm a slacker and only support [libtls](https://man.openbsd.org/tls_init.3) from the [libressl](https://libressl.org) project.
-Figure it out yourself, for now...I'll update things for Linux soon.
+If you're using a Linux distro, look for LibreTLS.
+On Debian 12, you can get it as `libtls-dev`.

 I've also started testing with [relayd(8)](http://man.openbsd.org/relayd) as a TLS accelerator.